asgrk/vrlin/README.md

 So if I wanted to link the speed of the right controller to maybe a level knob in the Serum plugin:

 ![Linking "bow" to level knob in fl studio](gifs/how%20to%20link%20vr%20midi.gif)

-This is assuming you have the loopMIDI setup mentioned earlier